cookienocreams/sumi/README.md

 A simple analysis for small RNA libraries with UMIs

+Can be used to check for the presence of isomiRs in addition to canonical miRNAs.

 It performs UMI error correction and deduplication using a directional graph algorithm.
 This script implements a slightly modified directional graph algorithm that allows for a Hamming Distance of 1